-Modern football is all about speed - Legon Cities coach
+Modern football is all about speed - Legon Cities Coach

 Source: GNA

-Goran Barjaktarevi?, Head Coach of Legon Cities FC, says he wants to build a team that has speed as its hallmark since modern football is all about speed.
+Goran Barjaktarevic, Head Coach of Legon Cities FC has said he wants to build a team that has speed as its unique hallmark since modern football is all about speed.

-Speaking in an interview with the GNA Sports, the coach said he was looking forward to combining techniques, tactics, and speed as the unique qualities of his team, adding that, "modern football is all about speed".
+Speaking in an interview with the GNA Sports, the coach said, he was looking forward to combining techniques, tactics, and speed as the unique qualities of the team adding that, "modern football is all about speed".

-"I want to have a team that has a unique style of play that will be associated with my team.
+He said "I want to have a team that has a unique style of play, that will be associated with my team.

 "People must identify my team with these unique qualities.
 That is why I want to make speed, techniques, and tactics as the hallmark.